 If numbness occurs nearly instantaneously in the absence of trauma, suspect an acute ischemic event.

-Consider doing electrodiagnostic studies for suspected peripheral nervous system causes and MRI for CNS causes.
+Consider doing electrodiagnostic testing for suspected peripheral nervous system causes and MRI for CNS causes.

 Drugs Mentioned In This Article